 Not all job offers are created equal.
-Why you might want to think before you say yes to that new role.
+5 reasons you might want to think before you say yes to that new role.

 Don't hesitate to talk to the hiring manager or the recruiter you’ve been working with about any second thoughts you’re having.
 If you don’t have the information you need to make a fully informed decision, you’re not doing yourself - or your potential employer - any favors.
 If the company values you enough to have made you an offer, they will be happy to address any questions or concerns you still have.
 If compensation is a concern, for example, the company may be willing to negotiate a better salary.

 Find a job that's in demand: